cognitive-catalyst/WA-Testing-Tool/examples/intent-metrics.md

 # Intent classification summary metrics

 ## Story
-Given an existing set of intent testing results, the user wants to determine the performance of each intent, particularly the precision and recall.
+Given an existing set of intent testing results, the user wants to determine the performance of each intent, particularly the 'positive predictive value' (precision), 'true positive rate' (recall), and f-score.
 From this performance the user can decide which intents need further training or revision.

 ## Workflow
 There are two starting possibilities: